Qiuyanglin/lins-lab/content/join/_index.en.md

     content:
       title: "Join Our Group"
       text: |

+        Our research focuses on **Biomedical Integrated Circuits** and **Neural Interface Technologies**, with an emphasis on low-power analog and mixed-signal IC design for wearable and implantable biomedical systems.

         We are continuously looking for **Postdoctoral Researchers, PhD Students, and Master Students** to join our group.

-Our research focuses on:
+        ### Research Areas

         - **Biomedical Integrated Circuits for Wearable and Implantable Systems**